 fULL SPECTRUM INFRARED sauna faqs

-What are the benefits of an Infrared Sauna?
+What are the benefits of Full Spectrum Sauna Therapy?

 Anti-inflammatory and pain reduction: Infrared sauna has been shown increase blood flow and reduce inflammation.
 Infrared saunas can best penetrate tissues to relieve aches and chronic pain such as arthritis.